-Normally, the exposure time is adjusted by setting the value of the Exposure Time Raw parameter as explained above.
+By default, the Exposure Time Base is fixed at 20 μs, and the exposure time is normally adjusted by setting the value of the Exposure Time Raw parameter.
 However, if you require an exposure time that is longer than what you can achieve by changing the value of the Exposure Time Raw parameter alone, the Exposure Time Base Abs parameter can be used to change the exposure time base.